seothemes/compat-checker/README.md

 ## Installation

 Compat Checker can be installed as a drop-in class or using Composer.
+See the [example plugin](https://github.com/seothemes/compat-checker/blob/master/example-plugin.php) for a quick guide.

 ### Composer (recommended)